 - Review and discuss quarterly earnings releases with the Company’s financial management and the IRPAF prior to issuance.

-- Review the Company’s policy for financial information and earnings guidance provided to analysts and rating agencies.
+- Annually review the Company’s policy for financial information and earnings guidance provided to analysts and rating agencies.

 C. With Respect to Internal Auditing, Internal Controls and Compliance

 - Appoint, in consultation with management, the Company’s internal audit manager who shall report to and be responsible to the Committee.

 - Review and approve the annual internal audit plan including the internal audit budget.

 - At least annually review the quality of internal controls over financial reporting (ICFR) including, internal auditor reports and recommendations the IRPAF may have for improving the Company’s ICFR, as well as management’s response to any internal auditor or IRPAF recommendations.

 - Each quarter, receive reports from management regarding, and review and discuss the adequacy and effectiveness of, the Company’s disclosure controls and procedures.

 - Review with management risks related to the Company’s business, financial reporting and internal controls, and, at least annually, discuss with the Enterprise Risk Management, Safety, and Security Committee the Company’s risk assessment and risk management, including the Company’s major risk exposures, and the steps management has taken and proposes to take to monitor and mitigate such exposures.